cortoproject/corto/json_serializer.md

 | `@E a`      | `enum` with the value `a`
 | `@E`        | not valid

+In summary, the serialization of Hyve strings do always have either none, or two or more leading at (@) characters.

 ### Collection kinds

 `array`, `sequence`, and `list` types are serialized as JSON arrays.
 The items within the lists are serialized according to the rules for [primitives](#primitive-kinds) or [references](#composite-kinds-and-reference-members).